jakkulaayushpreetham/jakkulaayushpreetham/README.md

 ### ResearchMind

-A multi-agent AI research assistant that automates the research workflow end-to-end.
-Built as a **rerun-driven state machine on LangChain/LangGraph**, it runs four decoupled agents in sequence — **Search → Reader → Writer → Critic** — each handing off a clean, normalized state to the next.
+A multi-agent research assistant built on **LangChain/LangGraph** — four decoupled agents run in sequence (**Search → Reader → Writer → Critic**) so the Critic reviews only the Writer's output, never its reasoning, keeping feedback unbiased.
+Context is grounded with **RAG over ChromaDB**, all wrapped in a custom Streamlit interface.

-The Writer and Critic chains are deliberately separated to avoid confirmation bias: the Critic never sees the Writer's reasoning, only its output, so the review stays objective.
-Retrieved context is grounded with **RAG over ChromaDB**, and the Streamlit frontend uses a custom bioluminescent signal-rail UI to visualize each agent's progress live.

 `LangChain` `LangGraph` `RAG` `ChromaDB` `Streamlit` `LLMs`